-The tall amethyst geodes, like I have in my sacred space, those are great for living spaces because they’re large and they can emanate a lot of energy.
-Large geodes are wonderful for radiating good amounts of energy into a space and really making the space feel good.
+The tall amethyst geodes, as I have in my sacred space, those are great for living spaces because they’re large and they can emanate a lot of energy.
+Large geodes are wonderful for radiating good amounts of energy into a space and really making that environment feel good.

 But be prepared, they’re pricey.
 The larger they are, the pricier they are.
 I mean, it’s rarer to find them large and it’s costly to ship those pieces too.

 Next, there’s Vera Cruz amethyst.
 They’re very, very light in color and they have excellent clarity.

 Vera Cruz Amethyst is known for being really good third eye developers if you’re looking to develop your third eye chakra.

 They help induce theta brainwaves, which are a higher amplitude, lower frequency brainwave than alpha or beta.